 Let’s talk about the basic steps in enabling SSL for your website:

 - Understand how SSL works.
 A secure Sockets Layer protocol is similar to an ID card.
 However, this ID card is specific for a website and not for an individual.
 A certificate like this is basically a password that is checked every time a visitor accesses your website.
 If the password matches, it automatically verifies that your website is who you say it is and who it is supposed to be, and it will encrypt everything that gets to and from it.

 - Choose a dedicated IP address.
 If you want a secure website, then you will want to consider buying a dedicated hosting.
-While there are several hosting providers that can offer you great deals on shared servers, if you want to set up a SSL protocol, you need to have your own IP address.
+While there are several hosting providers, such as Pikaweb or Bluehost, that can offer you great deals on shared servers, if you want to set up a SSL protocol, you need to have your own IP address.
 In other words, people who visit your website will access a specific IP address on which your website is hosted, but they will get on this IP only when accessing your website and no other website whatsoever.

 You need a SSL certificate for your website because…